jckuester/awsweeper/README.md

 3) Filter by IDs

-   To find out what the IDs of your resources are (sometimes their name, sometimes an ARN, or random number), run awsweeper in test-run mode: `awsweeper --test-run <config.yml>`.
+   To find out what the IDs of your resources are (sometimes their name, sometimes an ARN, or random number), run awsweeper in dry-run mode: `awsweeper --dry-run <config.yml>`.
 This way, nothing is deleted but all the IDs and tags or your resources will be printed.
 Then, use them to create the config.

 ## Test run

- Use `awsweeper --test-run <config.yml>` to only show what would be deleted.
+ Use `awsweeper --dry-run <config.yml>` to only show what would be deleted.
 This way, you can iterate on the configuration until it works the way you want it to.

 ## Supported resources